aymanizz/smalld-click/README.md

 ### Patched functionality

-You can use Click's functions directly, like `click.abort()`, `click.echo`, and `click.prompt`.
-But, hidden prompts are not supported yet.
+You can use `click.echo`, and `click.prompt` directly to send/wait for messages.
+However, hidden prompts are not supported yet and shouldn't be used.

 Note that, echo and prompt will send a message in the same channel as the message that triggered the command invocation.